Skip to main content

 Red Route Stop 6

-Columbia Hall is where you’ll find the office of the Dean of the College of Arts & Sciences, Dr. Brad Rundquist.
-If you have a question or problem, the College Office will help you figure it out!
-Columbia Hall also houses the Communication Sciences & Disorders and Psychology departments, with the basement devoted to Psychology research space.
-The Northern Prairie Community Clinic on-site provides opportunities for Psychology and Communication Sciences & Disorders students to learn while providing services to the community.
-There are some interesting study spaces in the atria in the building.
+Columbia Hall houses the Dean's Office of the College of Arts & Sciences.
+In addition to the College Office, find the Communication Sciences & Disorders and Psychology departments, with the basement devoted to Psychology research space.
+The on-site Northern Prairie Community Clinic provides opportunities for Psychology and Communication Sciences & Disorders students to learn while providing services to the greater Grand Forks community.

 From the Dean